robertheeter/ticker/README.md

 This is the repository of the software framework for this project and contains software installation, setup, and running instructions.

 ## **Hardware & Operation**
-See this [Hackster.io project article](https://www.hackster.io/rcheeter/ticker-led-matrix-widgets-via-wifi-with-a-pocketbeagle-edd915) for the hardware design of this device and additional information about this project.
+See this [Hackster.io project article](https://www.hackster.io/rcheeter/ticker-led-matrix-widgets-via-wifi-with-a-pocketbeagle-edd915) for the hardware design and additional information about this project.

 ## **Software**
 ### ***PocketBeagle Setup***